Skip to Content

 This post may contain affiliate links, and you can read our disclosure information here–

-The nice thing about fish and some of the bright, spicy sauces that often accompany fish dishes is the length of cooking time needed to get the desired flavor is minimal.
+The nice thing about fish and some of the bright, spicy sauces that often accompany fish dishes is the short cooking time needed to get the desired flavor.

 Why is Cooking Seafood Intimidating?